Mallory Donaldson

 Chief Program Officer, The Center for Healthy Families

 Mallory Donaldson has over 15 years of experience serving the community in the Columbus area.
-Growing up in the eye of social impact, her commitment to compassionate actions and paying forward motivate her personally and professionally daily.
+Growing up in the eye of social impact, her commitment to compassionate actions and paying forward are what motivate her personally and professionally daily.